/ % of “socially relevant products and processes” using OS resources

-This indicator aims to identify and evaluate the impact of Open Science (OS) inputs on the development of socially relevant products and processes.
-These include advancements such as medical treatments, drugs, sustainable agricultural practices, and new renewable energy technologies that contribute to societal well-being (e.g., address key challenges outlined in the Sustainable Development Goals).
-By tracking the adoption and integration of OS inputs in these areas, the indicator sheds light on the practical benefits of open research practices and their contribution to societal progress and innovation.
+Examples of socially relevant advancements include medical treatments, drugs, sustainable agricultural practices, and renewable energy technologies that contribute to societal well-being.
+Additionally, “breakthrough innovations,” such as transformative treatments for rare diseases or the creation of new clinical guidelines with substantial societal impact, can also represent societal relevance.
+By tracking the adoption and integration of OS inputs in these areas, this indicator sheds light on the practical benefits of open research practices and their contribution to societal progress and innovation.

 Metrics